SIP Trunking for Enterprises

 Shield of Confidentiality

-Without the appropriate protection for signaling messages, sensitive information from IP-Phones and IP-PBX such as vendor’s name or release version will be sent to the Internet.
+Without the appropriate protection for signalling messages, sensitive information from IP-Phones and IP-PBX such as vendor’s name or release version will be sent to the Internet.
 This sensitive information exposes the devices to attacks from malicious users taking advantage of some possible vulnerabilities.

 Sentinel stands as a border controller between the enterprise and the public network, hiding the topology of private IP addresses and devices deployed on premise.
 It also provides secure communication through encrypted media and signalling.
-Any attempts to pass through this border is analysed and approved or rejected based on predefined established security rules.
+Any attempts to pass through this border is analyzed and approved or rejected based on predefined established security rules.

 Reduce Deployment Costs

-Migration to VoIP is a trustworthy strategy to provide outstanding communication services inside your enterprise, but infrastructure investment and manpower training can represent significant road blocks or simply hamper a successful launch.
+Migration to VoIP is a trustworthy strategy to provide outstanding communication services inside your enterprise, but infrastructure investment and manpower training can represent significant roadblocks or simply hamper a successful launch.